CESARDELATORRE/MLNET-Posts/Posts/002-What-is-MLNET-1.0/What-is-MLNET-1.0-Blog-Post.md

 ![alt text](MLNET-Blog-Post-images/mldotnet.png "ML.NET logo")

  Today, coinciding with //BUILD 2019/ conference, we’re thrilled by launching [ML.NET](http://dot.net/ml) 1.0 release!

+ You can read the [official ML.NET 1.0 release Blog Post here](https://aka.ms/mlnet1-announcement-blog-post) and get started at the [ML.NET  site here](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet).

+ In this blog post I'm providing quite a few additional technical details along with my personal vision that you might find interesting, though.

  This is the first main milestone of a great journey in the open that started on [May 2018 when we released ML.NET 0.1 as open source](https://blogs.msdn.microsoft.com/dotnet/2018/05/07/introducing-ml-net-cross-platform-proven-and-open-source-machine-learning-framework/).
 Since then we've been releasing monthly, 12 preview releases plus this final 1.0 release, as shown in the roadmap below:

 ![alt text](MLNET-Blog-Post-images/all-mlnet-versions-till-v1.png "ML.NET past roadmap")